In response to a legislative directive, the Governing Board has adopted the following policy:

 - The findings and recommendations shall be immediately forwarded to the Governing Board.
 The Governing Board may accept, reject or modify the findings and recommendations.

 - The District shall have Ombudsperson Services that are available to the external (non-employees) community and internal employee community to address complaints and concerns relative to the operations of the Maricopa County Community College District.
 These services may be staffed by District employees or may be contracted or both.
 The District shall also maintain a 24-hour hotline for the submission of complaints and concerns (anonymous or otherwise).
 These services are not considered to be services of the "public body" as defined in section 2 of this policy; persons seeking whistleblower protection may avail the services of the public body as defined in section 1.

 - Among the concerns or complaints that may be reviewed by the Ombudsperson are unsolicited, derogatory and anonymous complaints or concerns about employees.
 These shall not be reviewed separately by the Governing Board.

 - Quarterly, the Chancellor shall submit to the Governing Board and District Audit and Finance Committee summary information on the number of Ombuds and 24-Hour Hotline complaints in the District.
-Such report shall protect the identity of Ombuds and 24-Hour Hotline reporters.
+Such report shall protect the identity of Ombuds and 24-Hour Hotline reporters from disclosure.
 Quarterly, the Chancellor also shall submit to the Governing Board and District Audit and Finance Committee summary information on complaints and concerns submitted to the external and internal Ombudsperson Services.
-Identities shall be protected.
+Identities shall be protected from disclosure.